 About

-My name is Cate, also known as Miss Nixie.
-I am a writer, editor and an avid reader and researcher with interests in photography, history, literature, feminism, socialism and pop culture.
-I hold a B.A. and an M.A. in English Literature and am currently taking history courses at the local university where I work.
+I’m a writer, editor and avid reader and researcher with interests in storytelling, history, literature, feminism, socialism, pop culture and photography.
+I hold a B.A. and an M.A. in English Literature, and I’m currently taking history courses at the local university where I work.
 My studies include world religions, American history, Indigenous history and Canadian history.

 Working on my family tree has deepened my interest in Canadian and American history and its intersection with Indigenous histories.
 I am considering pursuing another M.A., this time in history, to explore some of these topics further.